-On June 1, the T-Bill matures and you receive $1,000
+On June 1, the T-Bill matures, and you receive $1,000

 Your yield is $2 over 30 days, or 0.1%

-(annual yield of 1.2% with $2 every month for 12 months)
+(That means your annual yield would be 1.2%, with $2 every month for 12 months.)

 Note the price of a T-Bill is quoted in units of $10, so a bill purchased for $998 would be quoted as $99.80.
 Simply multiply the quote by 10 to get the total amount you’ll pay per T-Bill.

-General obligation bonds (GO for short) and revenue bonds.
-General obligation bonds are backed by the issuer’s ability to collect taxes, while revenue bonds are issued by entities like water companies or sewage treatment plants that generate revenue over time, and then use this income to make interest payments and repay the loan in its entirety on the maturity date.
-A double-barreled credit is a municipal bond which is a blend of these two types.
+General obligation bonds are backed by the issuer’s ability to collect taxes — the state, for instance.
+Revenue bonds are issued by entities like water companies or sewage treatment plants that generate revenue over time, and then use this income to make interest payments and repay the loan in its entirety on the maturity date.
+A double-barreled credit is a municipal bond that blends these two types.

-Government-sponsored enterprises bonds and government agency bonds are issued by private entities that are backed by the U.S. government: Federal National Mortgage Association (Fannie Mae), Federal Home Loan Mortgage Company (Freddie Mac), the Federal Home Loan Bank, the Federal Farm Credit Bank, and the Student Loan Association (Sallie Mae).
+These bonds are issued by entities like the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Company (Freddie Mac), the Federal Home Loan Bank, the Federal Farm Credit Bank, and the Student Loan Association (Sallie Mae).

-How the bond market works
+How the bond market works.